chronophage/kon-reh/ttrpg/reference/splatbooks/kon'reh_assets.md

 **3. Asset (Minor): Sanctum Pouch**
 *   **Cost:** 4 XP
 *   **Effect:** A small, well-made pouch that serves as a symbolic "Sanctum."
 Once per session, when you are in a **Desperate** Position, you can spend a Boon to declare a brief "sanctuary" action (e.g., meditating, consulting a totem, checking a map).
-This allows you to shift your Position to **Risky** for the next action only.
+This allows you to shift your Position to **Controlled** for the next action only.
 It's a small, personal refuge.
 *   **Narrative Hook:** A reminder of a place of power or safety, even if only in the mind.

 **4. Asset (Major): The Reforged Blade**